 Volume flux estimates made using the direct velocity data show variability from section to section (Figure 2.11.10), but with a general increase in flux downstream of the sill.
 Repeat sections, usually taken a few weeks apart, indicate considerable time variability as well, perhaps from the natural variability of the current itself, or from eddies, tides, or surface forcing.
-The estimate of flux for the deep overflow water are all positive, indicating a flow from the Greenland-Norwegian Sea toward the Atlantic.
-There is one very large, and unexplained, estimate at section A. One possibility is that this estimate is correct, but there that is loss of water in the upstream channel from a flux of deep water over the Wyville-Thompson ridge, as mentioned earlier.
-The overall increase in transport from Section D to H is thought to be due to the turbulent entrainment of overlying warmer water into the deep current.
+The estimates of flux for the deep overflow water are all positive, indicating a flow from the Greenland-Norwegian Sea toward the Atlantic.1 The overall increase in transport from Section D to H is thought to be due to the turbulent entrainment of overlying warmer water into the deep current.
 This view is supported by the observation that the overflow becomes warmer and less dense as it descends.

 Sill flow toward the North Atlantic has been found every time measurements have been made.
-For example, Borenas and Lundberg (1988) estimated a geostrophic transport of 1.8 Sv below $3^{\circ}C$ with data collected in 1983.
+Borenas and Lundberg (1988) estimated a geostrophic transport of 1.8 Sv below $3^{\circ}C$ with data collected in 1983.
 Although this value is in good agreement with present data, no clear picture of time-dependence was acquired.
 To detect changes in the flow over a few months duration, Saunders (1990) deployed an array of current meters in the passage in 1987 and recovered them in 1988.
 Although many of the current meters were lost, velocity records of the cold overflow water with 363 days duration at depths of 492 and 693 m were recovered from one mooring.
 The current was found to persist all year with only a small seasonal fluctuation.
 The average volume flux of water colder than 3.0 degrees C was estimated to be 1.9 Sv, which is quite close to the other estimates.